epolancot/simon-game/README.md

 - addNewStep() --> Generate random number, adds it to simonPattern array and calls playSimonPattern().
 - playSimonPattern() --> Reads through simonPattern array and calls the click function per step.
 - button functions
-  -setPlayBtnStatus--> Enable/Disable controls.
+  - setPlayBtnStatus--> Enable/Disable controls.
-  -click() functions for each color and center button.
+  - click() functions for each color and center button.
 - verify() --> Checks if the player's current click in the sequence is found in simonPattern array in the correct order.
 - lose() --> Sets the best score (if needed) and call the init() function to restart the game.
 - setEmoji() --> Displays an emoji from emojis' object depending on the current level.